minio/minio/docs/orchestration/kubernetes/k8s-yaml.md

 statefulset "minio" patched
 ```

-Then delete all the pods in your StatefulSet one by one as shown below.
-Kubernetes will restart those pods for you, using the new image.
+Then delete all the pods in your StatefulSet one by one using the command shown below.

 ```sh
 kubectl delete minio-0
 ```

+As you delete each pod, Kubernetes will restart that pod for you, using the new image.
+Once all the pods are restarted, your upgrade process is
+complete.

 ### Resource cleanup